 - You have an underage child or dependent who is licensed but can’t legally finance the vehicle.

 - You have a collectible automobile you have no intentions of driving.
+(Here are your insurance options for these types of car.)

 - You have a driver or chauffeur who will operate the vehicle for you.